 Nontoxic dyes: Since there’s often a lot of rich colors involved, you want to go for nontoxic, biodegradable dyes whenever possible.
 Otherwise, all of those toxic chemicals can end up in our waterways, our soil, and our bodies.

 Eco-conscious processes: There’s a lot that goes into making just one sundress: growing, shipping, and processing the fabric; dyeing, cutting, sewing the piece; and of course finishing it and sending it to you.
 There’s a lot of water, CO2, and other non-renewable resources used to do all of that.
-The brands below seek to decrease their footprint wherever possible, whether it’s making their pieces to order which cuts down on waste, using recycled fibers, or slow shipping to decrease carbon emissions.
+The brands below seek to decrease their footprint wherever possible, whether it’s making their pieces to order which cuts down on waste, using recycled fibers, or carbon offset shipping.

-The Best Brands and Boutiques for Sustainable Sundresses:
+The Best Brands and Boutiques for Sustainable Sundresses & House Dresses:

 If you’re looking for a playful dress with bright prints and ruffles, AMUR is your go-to.
 They use all kinds of environmentally friendly fibers like silk, hemp, linen, and GOTS certified organic cotton, along with cellulose fibers like Cupro and Modal and Global Recycle Standard (GRS) certified recycled fabrics.